EmilyShepherd/update-docker-for-aws/README.md

 ### Create a work server

+We need a seperate server to work with the root volume, download the linux source files, and compile them so I'd recommend making a tempoary one just for this.

 Pretty much any server will work here, so I'm not going to be too specific, but I launched t2.nano Amazon Linux Instance.

+You may want to give it a name (I called it "work server").

 ### Do the compilation